diyar214/quiz-app/README.md

 ## Getting Started

-Follow these steps to set up the Quiz-App app:
+Follow these steps to set up the Quiz-App:

 ### **Prerequisites**

 Before you begin, make sure you have the following installed:

 - [Flutter SDK](https://flutter.dev/docs/get-started/install): The framework used to develop the quiz-app.
+- [google_fonts](https://pub.dev/packages/google_fonts): A Flutter package to use fonts from fonts.google.com.

 ### **Installation**